Incident Cause Analytics Method Training (ICAM Training)

 ICAM is a simple open and honest approach that properly used removes the smoke and mirror syndrome, engagement and buy in to investigation corrective actions is far more acceptable.

-US 17601 Produce an occupational health and safety incident investigation US 16686 Conduct an incident investigation at an extractive site.
+Unit 17601 Produce an occupational health and safety incident investigation Unit 16686 Conduct an incident investigation at an extractive site.

 ICAM Training Overview